It's the Rush Limbaugh Program and the Excellence in Broadcasting Network.

 The press loves a lot of people.

-They love Tom Dashel.
+They love Tom Daschell.

-The press loves Harry Reed.
+The press loves Harry Reid.

-The press loves Bill Clinton, but he's still trying to rebuild his legacy, despite all the efforts they've made to build his legacy, they haven't succeeded.
+The press loves Bill Clinton, but he's still trying to rebuild his legacy.

-All that press love really helped a bunch of Democrats get they love John Kerry too.
+All that press love really helped a bunch of Democrats get, they love John Kerry, too.

 They couldn't get him elected.

-Who why what's the justification of being afraid of the mainstream press?
+What's the justification of being afraid of the mainstream press?

 They don't have a monopoly anymore.